 Rather than inspiring others to follow their lead, practitioners of this leadership style channel energy into elevating and developing people.

 This approach tends to build trust and boost morale.

 Leaders can find a balance between implementing their priorities and removing roadblocks to clear a path for others to do their work and take initiative.

 4. Democratic Leadership

-Uses participatory, collaborative methods to emphasize working together and “actively involve team members in the decision-making process.”
+This approach uses participatory, collaborative methods to emphasize working together and “actively involve team members in the decision-making process.”

 5. Autocratic Leadership